 This month our shape is the square so this little guy is using the shape stencils to draw squares.

-We will be focusing on numbers 7 and 8 this month so she’s tracing number 8 on her page with the hands on numbers from Mother Goose Time.
+We will be focusing on numbers 7 and 8 this month so she’s tracing number 8 on her page with the hands on numbers from Experience Curriculum.

 Circle stencils to make a snowman.